 - A Contracts that must always be sent to the Chancellor for signature are: - 1.
 All contracts that must be approved by the Board of Regents by law.
 These include, but are not necessarily limited to: - (a) the sale or purchase of real property or the long-term lease of real property owned by NSHE, including most easements over real property (See NRS 396.430 and Board Handbook, Title 4, Chapter 10, Section 1(9)).
-"Long-term" is defined as in excess of four years.
+"Long-term" is defined as a demising period of greater than five (5) years, or alternatively, where the total consideration is greater than \$500,000.